sakshatkumar/alzheimer-s-disease-datast/README.md

-# alzheimer-s-disease-datast
+# alzheimer's-disease-datast
-images in 2d after processing nii dataset of brain images extracted from medical imaging and then converted to 2d the data is converted from .nii format to png
+images in 2d after processing nii dataset of brain images extracted from medical imaging and then converted to 2d the 2d images are from the centre of the 3d imaging .nii data .